 Installations, performances, activities, or other projects that can be set up outdoors are welcome.
 We may have stages available for performances, and certain parts of Chicano Park may provide suitable stage-like areas.
 You can set up your own area or host a scheduled event or performance.
 If you have an idea for FIGMENT and have questions about whether it’s plausible, don’t hesitate to get in touch.
 No matter what you do, the one requirement is that it somehow engages audience participation.
 Just bring it to FIGMENT and try it out!

-Our artists' portal will be open soon.
+Our artists' portal will reopen in 2019.
 Key projects will be given placement on a rolling basis.
 If you have a large project or a project that requires specific placement or infrastructure, please submit it as soon as possible once the portal opens so that we can accommodate it.

 FIGMENT is a community-based event organized and run by volunteers.
 Its success is dependent on community participation.
 FIGMENT does NOT provide funding for the production, transportation, or insurance of works to, at, or from the site.
 FIGMENT encourages artists to apply for outside grants and fundraise for your project within your personal capacity.
 Please note that no corporate sponsorship (including logos and credit lines) is permitted at the event.
 In addition, nothing may be sold at the event.

 Arrangements must be made with the FIGMENT team for all deliveries, installations, and de-installations to or from Chicano Park.
 Once you have submitted your project, you can speak about logistical needs in more detail with one of our curators.